Jackyijun/Power-Outage-Investigation/README.md

 # Power-Outage-Investigation
-Explorotary Data Analysis on the data of U.S. continental power outage
+Explorotary Data Analysis on the data of continental U.S. power outage from 2000 to 2016

 ### Data Cleaning
 This is how we clean the data